AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 Although configuring a [Listener Invocation Error Handler](#processing-group---listener-invocation-error-handler) and [Error Handler](#event-processor---error-handler) helps you to deal with exceptions when processing events, you still end up in an event handling stop.
-When you log and proceed, you will likely need to resolve the predicament and [replay](streaming.md#replaying-events) past events.
+When you only log the error and allow processing to proceed, you will most likely end up with missing data until you fix the predicament and [replay](streaming.md#replaying-events) past events.
 If you instead propagate the exceptions, the event processor will stall entirely.